 The Trust's Board of Trustees (the "Board") may change the Fund's principal investment strategies without a shareholder vote.
-Until October 30, 2023, the Fund will notify you in writing at least sixty (60) days before making any change to the Fund's principal investment strategies, except that the Vulcan Value Small Cap Fund will notify you in writing at least sixty (60) days before making any change to the Fund's 80% policy (described below).
+The Vulcan Value Partners Small Cap Fund will notify shareholders at least sixty (60) days prior to any change by the Vulcan Value Partners Small Cap Fund of its 80% investment policy.
 If there is a material change to a Fund's principal investment strategies, you should consider whether the Fund remains an appropriate investment for you.